StartUpNameError/sparkjobs/README.md

 # Third-party dependencies
-PySpark provides multiple ways to manage package Python dependencies making them avaiable inside jobs.
-Please visit the Python [Package Management](https://spark.apache.org/docs/latest/api/python/user_guide/python_packaging.html) site.
+PySpark provides multiple ways to manage package Python dependencies making them available inside jobs.
+Please visit the Python [Package Management](https://spark.apache.org/docs/latest/api/python/user_guide/python_packaging.html) site for more details.

-However, I find the **Virtualenv** approach the most straight forward.
+However, I find the **Virtualenv** approach the most straightforward.
-Say you have a virtualenv ``my-env`` created with ``python3 -m venv my-env``.
-You can package and save it to hdfs with
+Say you have a virtualenv ``my-env`` created with ``python3 -m venv my-env``, you can package and save it to hdfs with

 ```bash
 source my-env/bin/activate